himasri-24/himasri-24/README.md

 ### 👩‍💻 About Me

 - 🎓 pursuing my final year B.Tech in Computer Science with a specialization in Data Science at Vignan's Nirula Institute of Technology and Science for Women, located in Palakaluru, Guntur.
-- 🌐 Passionate about Web Development, Machine Learning, and Data visuvalization,
+- 📈 Passionate about Data Visualization, Business Intelligence, and Analytics
-- 🔭 Currently working on personal projects to enhance my development skills
+- 💡 Currently exploring real-world projects using Excel, Power BI, and Python
-- 🌟 Interested in contributing to Open Source
+- 🌱 Learning advanced skills in Machine Learning and Data Engineering
 - 📫 Reach me at: [pakalapatihimasri@gmail.com]

 ---